 Q: I have a sensitivity to wheat.
 Do you have any wheat-free products?

 A: Not really.
 We specialize in producing traditional breads which use wheat or wheat-relatives (like rye and spelt) as a primary ingredient, we cannot guarantee that cross-contamination has not occurred in our bakery.
-However, we do make some products with only gluten-free grains such as buckwheat.
+However, we do make some products with only non-wheat grains or pseudo-grains (like buckwheat).
 Keep in mind that everything we produce is made in a facility that uses a whole lotta wheat, so cross-contamination is a real thing.
-On a side note, you might want to see if you’re really allergic to “wheat”, or if its the artificial enrichments added to most commodity flours or possibly even the modern crops grown by BIG FLOUR which were elected for their ease of growth and chemical resistance.
+On a side note, you might want to see if you’re really allergic to “wheat”, or if its the artificial enrichments added to most commodity flours (to earn the government subsidy) or possibly even the modern crops grown by BIG FLOUR which were selected for their ease of growth and chemical resistance.

 Q: Do you bake the bread here (at Village Bread)?